You can also study this course:

 We’ll start the course by exploring the key theories and skills you need to analyse and deconstruct films.
 You’ll look at Hollywood cinema, documentaries, independent and art cinema, and more, as well as the impact of streaming.

-In your second year, you’ll explore the ins and out of industry.
+During your time with us you’ll explore the ins and out of industry.
 We’ll cover different areas from directing, to visual effects and sound design.
 At the same time, you’ll hone your practical script writing skills.
 We’ll run workshops and you’ll pitch your script to a highly experienced panel.
 They’ll analyse it for creativity and production viability.

 How will I be taught and assessed?